 Allow the freezer to air dry with the door open for at least 15 minutes.
 If the smell is gone, refill the freezer.
 If not, there are a few odor eaters you can try.

-Try other methods to get rid of the smell.
-For example, leave the door open for three or four days.
-Wipe down the inside of the freezer with a mixture made with one part white vinegar and one part water to get rid of mildew smells.
-Soak a couple cotton swabs with vanilla, close the door and check back in 24 hours.
+There are some additional steps you can take if cleaning and sanitizing your freezer didn't do the trick.
+Try wiping down the inside of the freezer again with a mixture made of one part white vinegar and one part water to get rid of mildew smells.
+If that fails, soak a couple cotton swabs with vanilla, close the door and check back in 24 hours.

 If vinegar and vanilla fail, place a shallow dish of baking soda, coffee grounds or activated charcoal in the freezer and close the door for 10 days.
 Activated charcoal is available at fish and pet supply stores.
 You can also try packing the freezer with crumpled newspapers, replacing them every couple of days.
 The newspapers absorb the odors.
 Remove the newspapers and wipe the freezer down with a 50/50 water and vinegar mixture before putting your food back in it.

 Call for Backup